trifectatechfoundation/teach-rs/slides/C-concurrency-parallelism.md

 impl<T: ?Sized + Sync> Sync for MutexGuard<'_, T>
 ```

-- On certian OS's, only the thread that locked a mutex may unlock it again!
+- On certain OS's, only the thread that locked a mutex may unlock it again!

 ---